nodemcu/nodemcu-firmware/docs/en/getting-started.md

 1. Upload a Lua file `$ nodemcu-tool upload --port=/dev/ttyUSB0 helloworld.lua`
 1. Run it `$ nodemcu-tool run helloworld.lua`

+Note that you may need to use the `sudo` prefix to install the tool at step 2, and also possibly add the `–unsafe-perm` flag after the install command.

 [↑ back to matrix](#task-os-selector)

 ## Docker

-The [Docker NodeMCU build image](https://github.com/marcelstoer/docker-nodemcu-build) is the easiest method to build NodeMCU related artifacts locally on your preferred platform.
+The [Docker NodeMCU build image](https://github.com/marcelstoer/docker-nodemcu-build) is the easiest method to build NodeMCU related components locally on your preferred platform.

 Offering: